Member-owners can buy renewable energy credits to meet all or part of their electricity needs from their local cooperatives.

 Rural electric cooperatives have long been pioneers when it comes to bringing affordable electricity, and the quality of life it provides, to the people they serve.
 When it came to the frontier of wind energy in Missouri, rural electric cooperatives again helped open the way.

-A decade ago there were no utility-scale wind farms in the state.
+Fifteen years ago there were no utility-scale wind farms in the state.
 That's when Associated Electric Cooperative stepped forward and signed a long-term agreement to buy all the power from Missouri’s first utility-scale wind farms.
 This commitment, as well as the strong high-voltage transmission system owned by Associated Electric and its members, brought wind power to Missouri.

 Conception wind farm features 24 2.1-MW turbines and sits on 7,000 acres in Nodaway County, Missouri.
 The contracted capacity is 50 megawatts.
 Conception was declared commercially operational in 2008.